 Under the Israeli Companies Law, a company may not exculpate an office holder from liability for a breach of the duty of loyalty.
-An Israeli company may exculpate an office holder in advance from liability to us, in whole or in part, for damages caused to us as a result of a breach of duty of care but only if a provision authorizing such exculpate in advance a director from liability arising out of a prohibited dividend or distribution to shareholders.
+An Israeli company may exculpate an office holder in advance from liability to us, in whole or in part, for damages caused to us as a result of a breach of duty of care but only if a provision authorizing such exculpation is included in its articles of association.
+Our amended and restated articles of association include such a provision.
+We may not exculpate in advance a director from liability arising out of a prohibited dividend or distribution to shareholders.